pravshot/nhutils/README.md

 Useful package to help download and merge data from NHANES medical database.
-Can clean/filter data and do statistical comparison analysis.
+Can clean/filter data, do statistical comparison analysis, and perform multivariate logistic regression.

 Example downloading and cleaning data: